 Max Mara Art Prize for Women, in collaboration with Whitechapel Gallery

-The Prize is curated by Gilane Tawadros, director of Whitechapel Gallery.
-Each edition of the prize is entrusted to a specially appointed four-member jury that consists of an art critic/writer, an artist, a gallerist and a collector, each of whom nominates five artists.
+From its ninth edition, the Prize is curated and chaired by Gilane Tawadros - current Director of Whitechapel Gallery.
+Tawadros succeeded to the longtime previous Director Iwona Blazwick, who also founded and chaired the Prize since its first announcement in 2005.
+Each edition of the Prize is entrusted to a specially appointed four-member jury, nominated by the Director of Whitechapel Gallery, that consists of an art critic/writer, an artist, a gallerist and a collector, each of whom nominates five artists.
 These initial proposals are then pared down to a final shortlist of five candidates, each of whom is commissioned to make a proposal for a new project.
 The winner artist is awarded a six-month residency in Italy, supported by the Collection, to realize her project.
 The new work is then shown at Whitechapel Gallery and Collezione Maramotti, which acquires it.

-In March 2007, the Max Mara Art Prize for Women in collaboration with Whitechapel of London was the recipient of the prestigious British Council Arts & Business International Award.
+In March 2007, the Max Mara Art Prize for Women was the recipient of the prestigious British Council Arts & Business International Award.